rchanou/rchanou.github.io/cost-awareness.md

 You should keep your functions small.
 You should use getters and setters with private variables and methods to hide implementation details inside class objects.
 Prefer polymorphism over "if" and "switch" statements.
 Replace all your imperative for-loops with map/reduce/filter chains.
 Use curried higher-order functions and model all your side effects as monads.
 Concrete implementation details should depend on abstractions.

-Here's what's wrong with these pervasively taught ideas: they _sound_ good in a vacuum, but often don't work out in practice, because they all have cost and drawbacks which usually aren't mentioned (or even noticed) when they are first proposed.
-I could write several articles discussing the specific pros and cons of each of these ideas, but for now, I'll just say that they tend to increase friction, indirection, and ambiguity, while not solving any problems that _actually_ matter.

 In fact, I have a sort of litmus test for these techniques: if some overzealous team lead were to require it as a rule, fullstop, for every line of code, how would that affect the codebase?
 That may sound like a strawman, but that is literally what happens.
 It's why `AbstractSingletonProxyFactoryBean` is a real thing.
 It's why some projects force you to wade through logic fragmented into a thousand different files that each have one class defined in them.
 I _wish_ crap like this and Onion Architecture were parodies, but alas, they're not.